 From a qualifications perspective, the possession by a council member of a diploma or above would ensure that members have a certain depth of knowledge in a particular discipline and are therefore well qualified to make judgements about issues of college governance, especially regarding academic matters.
-At national level on average 2 council members have qualifications below a diploma and at provincial level only 1 has a qualification below a diploma.
-At Tshwane North 1 member has a qualification below a diploma.
-These figures suggest a fairly high level of education amongst council members.
+At national level on average 2 council members have qualifications below a diploma while the average for the province is 1 council member with qualifications below a diploma.
+From the available data we see that 1 council member in the college has a qualification below a diploma.
+These figures suggest a relatively high level of education amongst council members.
+The chairperson of the college council thinks the promulgation of the FET Act of 2006 has had a positive impact on the council, allowing its roles to become clearly defined and making it possible to avoid being trapped in micro-management.
+The Act has allowed the administration and operational management to be located with the management team of the college, leaving the council members to be strategically focused.